kaushikacharya/course_programming_assignment/deep_learning_pytorch_fundamentals_educative/notes/Chapter_6.md

 ## Imbalanced Dataset
 - ### Introduction to the imbalanced dataset
 - ### The pos_weight argument
-    - To compensate for the imbalance, one can set the weight equals the rstio of negstive to positive examples.
+    - To compensate for the imbalance, one can set the weight equals the ratio of negstive to positive examples.
         - pos_weight = #points in negative class/ #points in positive class.
 - ### Weighted average
     - For weighted average, one needs to do the following